-- > The application was acceptable as submitted and no further assistance was required. - > The application was approved without delay. - > The applicant/agent was provided formal pre-application advice.
+- > The application was approved without delay. - The applicant/agent was advised of minor changes required to the application and these were agreed. - > The applicant/agent was provided formal pre-application advice.

 Carlos Hone Head of Planning Tunbridge Wells Borough Council